 Exercising affects your body in a number of ways.
 A leg workout requires an increase in oxygen to the active muscles.
 To accommodate this need, your heart may beat faster and your blood pressure goes up.
 When you complete your exercise, the blood pressure should return to normal.
 This may cause some dizziness immediately after your routine, but it should not continue for a day.

 Hypotension — the medical term for low blood pressure — may result in dizziness.
 Low blood pressure can occur for many reasons.
 Standing up suddenly can cause a drop in blood pressure.
-You may also develop low blood pressure if you take certain medications such as diuretics, the University of Maryland Medical Center explains.
-Other symptoms of hypotension include fatigue, weakness, blurry vision and mental confusion.
-Avoiding alcohol and increasing the amount of water you drink each day may help.
-Hypotension should have nothing to do with a leg workout.
+You may also develop low blood pressure if you take certain medications such as diuretics.

-Being lightheaded is an indicator of a number of medical conditions.
+Other medical conditions also cause you to feel lightheaded and it's unlikely they're caused by your leg workout.
 It may represent an inner ear infection, which is affecting your balance.
 Feeling faint may point to poor diet or the onset of diabetes.
 The fact that you exercised is secondary to the problem.
-Avoid working out again until you see a doctor.
-If you have difficulty breathing, chest pains or a sudden headache, seek immediate medical help.